 "(Everything I Do) I Do It for You" by Bryan Adams

 This passionate ‘90s ballad is about lifelong commitment and loving someone else with all your heart.
-It’s one of the most romantic wedding anniversary songs, especially if your guests inclue a number of couples who have been married for several decades.
+It’s one of the most romantic anniversary dance songs, especially if you have a number of couples who have been married for several decades.

 Slow it down with this classic country hit.
-“Forever and For Always” is one of our favorite Shania songs, and the beat makes it easy for anyone to dance to.
+“Forever and For Always” is one of our favorite Shania songs, and the slow beat makes it easy for anyone to sway along.